Madame-Aehm/CAB-Project-3-Spikes/spike6/notes.md

 }
 ```

 There is a pre-made `<Link>` component that we can import from "react-router-dom".
-This `<Link>` will accept a `to` props, which will be whichever of our paths we intend to link to.
+This `<Link>` will accept a `to` props, which will be a string for whichever of our paths we intend to link to.

 ```js
 <Link to="/">Home</Link>